Rate Notices and Billing Periods

 Please note however - in order to take advantage of the discount we offer for early payment - the full amount, including any rate arrears and interest must be paid on or before the discount expiry date.
 Electronic payments processed after the nominated Payment Cut-off Time on the due date by your financial institution or bill payment service will not be eligible to receive discount.

-You can also pay your rates in advance and/or by instalments simply by making deposits through your bank using the Biller Code and Customer Reference No. on your rate notice.
+You can also pay your rates in advance and/or by installments simply by making deposits through your bank using the Biller Code and Customer Reference No. on your rate notice.
 Many people find this helpful when budgeting for their commitments.

 Sale of Land for Overdue Rates